 - Energy efficiency projects that focus on improvements via emerging technologies, equipment efficiencies, and energy audits; and

 - Heating projects that utilize geothermal, solar thermal, biomass heating, and more.

-This program currently has no deadline.
-However, applicants are encouraged to apply for funding in a timely manner to improve their chances of success.
+There is no deadline to apply.
+The applications will be reviewed an ongoing basis.
 To learn more about the Clean Energy for Rural and Remote Communities (CERRC), visit their webpage for additional information.

 Learn About Tax Credits and Government Funding with Mentor Works

 The world of government funding is complex and changes often.
 That’s why the Mentor Works team of tax experts and government funding specialists help Canadian municipalities, not for profit organizations, and businesses find the best funding opportunities available to them to achieve their project goals and grow their operations.
 Get in touch with our team today to learn what opportunities are available to your municipality or organization.

 Also, make sure to sign up for one of our industry-leading events to learn the best ways to approach the funding landscape from industry-experts.

 Mentor Works streamlines the government funding process through optimized processes and resources.
 Businesses are paired with an experienced team of professional grant writers who complete each stage of the funding process.